oluwadamilarey/OkeleDB/README.md

 # OkeleDB

-A Nuanced implementation of Database simply for learning purpose
+A Nuanced implementation of a Realtime Database, leveraging bbolt a simple Key value DB storage, specifically for learning purpose